samrudh18/Bayesian-statistics/README.md

 # Bayesian-statistics

 This repository contains the implementation and analysis of Bayesian models.
-The algorithms and environments have been implemented in Python using the following libraries: Numpy, Matplotlib, Pandas, and PyMC3.
+The algorithms have been implemented in Python using the following libraries: Numpy, Matplotlib, Pandas, and PyMC3.
 All of the above was done as a part of the CGS698C-Bayesian Models & Data Analysis course instructed by Prof Harish Karnick at IIT Kanpur (Spring-2020).

 ## [Assignment - 1](/CGS689C-Assignment-2-Notebook.ipynb)